vidurb/dotfiles/README.md

 from newer versions of this repository is as simple as running `install.sh` again.

+A recent addition is auto installation of dependencies.
+This feature depends on git and curl.
+I am yet to add a guard for the case where those are missing.

+Currently, dependencies for neovim, vim, zsh, fish and tmux are installed.

 `clean.sh` is a utility that will delete existing configuration files so that they can be replaced using `install.sh`; it is separated from `install.sh` and confirms each deletion to reduce the chance of an existing configuration not